Kanto · Prefecture Guide

 Best Season

-Late Feb–Mar (Mito plum blossoms, Kairakuen); Apr–May (Hitachi Seaside nemophila); Oct (kochia red at Hitachi, Lake Kasumigaura cycling); Dec–Feb (anko monkfish hot pot season)
+Late Feb–Mar (plum blossoms); Apr–May (nemophila); Oct (kochia, lake cycling); Dec–Feb (anko hot pot season)

 Getting Around

-Joban Line (Tokyo Ueno to Mito ~1h20m, Hitachi ~2h); JR Kashima Line for Kashima Jingu; rental car highly recommended for Hitachi Seaside Park, Ushiku, and the coast
+Joban Line (Tokyo Ueno → Mito ~1h20m); rental car highly recommended for Hitachi Seaside Park, Ushiku, and the coast

 ✈️ Getting There

-Ibaraki is among the most accessible of Japan's overlooked prefectures — Mito, the prefectural capital, is reached from Tokyo Ueno Station on the JR Joban Line Limited Express in around 1 hour 20 minutes, and the journey by car via the Joban Expressway takes a similar 1 hour 30 minutes under normal traffic conditions.
+Ibaraki is among the most accessible of Japan's overlooked prefectures — Mito, the prefectural capital, is reached from Tokyo Ueno Station on the JR Joban Line Limited Express in around 1 hour 20 minutes.
+A rental car, however, unlocks the full prefecture and is strongly recommended.

-💡 Travel TipHitachi Seaside Park is best reached by car from Katsuta Station (approximately 15 minutes).
-A direct bus service from Katsuta Station operates only during peak nemophila season in April–May and the kochia season in October — outside those periods, there is no reliable public bus to the main park entrance, and taxis from the station are expensive relative to the short distance.
+💡 Travel TipHitachi Seaside Park is best reached by car from Katsuta Station (15 min).
+The seasonal shuttle bus from Katsuta operates only during peak nemophila (Apr–May) and kochia (Oct) — outside those windows, there is no reliable public bus to the main park entrance.

 📖 Recommended Travel Guides